 Drive Hubs – The wheel hub and gearbox assembly used to transfer power from the wheel motor to the wheel (used on self-propelled aerial work platforms).
 Drive hubs utilize a planetary gear system that reduces wheel motor speed, thereby creating greater rotary force.

-Occupied Floor Pressure – The weight the floor is capable of sustaining, measured in pounds per square foot (PSF).
+Occupied Floor Pressure – The weight the floor is capable of sustaining, measured in kg per cm² (pounds per square foot PSF).
 This is used in combination with Contact Pressure to determine if the weight of the machine exceeds the capacity of the floors support system and/or surface material.
-To calculate floor load, multiply the machines width in feet by its length in feet to determine the total area occupied, then divide the weight of the machine by the total area occupied to determine floor load (specifications are listed in all product sales brochures).
+To calculate floor load, multiply the machine’s width by its length to determine the total area occupied, then divide the weight of the machine by the total area occupied to determine floor load (specifications are listed in all product sales brochures).
 Also refer to Contact Pressure.
-See floor loading specifications manual PN 97897.
+See floor loading specifications manual, PN 97897.

 Front-Arm Swing – Occurs when the front boom arms (elevate assembly) of an articulating boom extend beyond any edge of the chassis during rotation.
 Some models have no front-arm swing and are valuable in tight areas and narrow aisle applications.